plihelix/wails-template-sveltekit/README.md

 ```
 Note: Turning off ssr results in a minor launch hang time in dev mode as Vite compiles the assets into the build directory.
 This hang should be absent when compiled.

-## Turning off ssr with adapter-static.
+## How to run off ssr with adapter-static.

 Go into the front end folder and install the dependencies adding @sveltejs/adapter-static.
 ```bash